HFHT Job Postings

 Manager: Clinical Manager

 Practice Needs: Meet the needs of patients and providers in a busy practice.
-Work alongside other IHPs in the practice.
+Work alongside other MHCs and IHPs in the practices.

 Schedule: Monday-Friday, 8:30 am – 4:30 pm